postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/contracts.md

 1. Add the `Metalama.Framework` package to your project.

 2. Create a new class derived from the <xref:Metalama.Framework.Aspects.ContractAspect> abstract class.
-This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.
+This class will be a custom attribute.
+It is a common practice to name it with the `Attribute` suffix.

 3. Implement the <xref:Metalama.Framework.Aspects.ContractAspect.Validate*> method in plain C#.
 This method will serve as a <xref:templates?text=template> defining the way the aspect overrides the hand-written target method.

     In this template, the incoming value is represented by the parameter name `value`, regardless of the real name of the field or parameter.

-    By magic, the `nameof(value)` expression will be replaced by the name of the _target_ parameter.
+    The `nameof(value)` expression will be replaced with the name of the _target_ parameter.

 4. The aspect is a custom attribute.
 You can add it to any field, property, or parameter.
 To validate the return value of a method, use this syntax: `[return: MyAspect]`.